subparstack/subparstack/Comments JS App Analysis.md

 Just optimizing this stuff, which would be a few hours work and a few more testing, might make a big improvment.

+## That adds up

+[Here is a public Substack page with 334 comments](https://greenwald.substack.com/p/violence-in-the-capitol-dangers-in-bbe/comments) (at the time I exported it).
+[Here's the DOM it generates](https://fsbdoc.s3.amazonaws.com/subparstack-comments.html) exported as HTML.
+It has content-type `text/plain` to make it easier for your browser to display.
+Even so mine is having a hard time.